staff

 Simon Barron

 Simon joined BEC Consultants in 2004.
-He has over 18 years’ experience as a professional ecologist, is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), and a Chartered Environmentalist (CEnv).
-He is experienced in botanical field surveys, mammal surveys and assessing the conservation value of sites.
-He project managed the National Survey of Upland Habitats (2009-2014) and has been Project Manager/Lead Ecologist for a number of habitat mapping projects including the County Monaghan Wetland Survey and Killarney National Park Habitat Map.
-For three years Simon acted as Scientific Assistant for Blanket Bogs to National Parks and Wildlife Service (2015-2018) developing a management system for turf-cutting occurring within SACs.
+He has over 25 years’ experience as a professional ecologist, is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), and a Chartered Environmentalist (CEnv).
+He is experienced in habitat surveys, mammal surveys, assessing the conservation value of sites and in developing workable management plans for sites.
+Recently, Simon project managed the Woodland Reassessment Survey (2021-2023), which considered woodland sites for designation as Natural Heritage Areas.
+He has been working on the survey of NPWS-owned woodland sites in the southwest and in Wicklow.
+He also contributed to the most recent assessments for reporting to the EU on the condition of Annex I woodland habitat in Ireland.
+Simon provided ecological support to the EPA/OSi team which developed the Irish National Landcover Map (2019-2023).
 He has completed a number of long-term rare plant rescue translocations for Schoenoplectus triqueterGroenlandia densa and Hordeum secalinum and continues to monitor some of these translocations.
-Simon is skilled in GIS mapping techniques, aerial photograph interpretation and report writing and is experienced in writing screening reports for Appropriate Assessments, Natura Impact Statements and BREEAM reports.
+Simon is skilled in GIS mapping techniques, aerial photograph interpretation and report writing and is experienced in writing local Biodiversity Action Plans with local community groups.

 Download Simon Barron’s CV